Dr. Jill Grifenhagen (Primary Investigator)

 Janet is a Ph.D. student in Literacy and English Language Arts.
 She is from one of our Wolfpack WORKS’ school districts, Martin County.
 She is a former special education teacher and has provided reading interventions across grades K-12.
-Janet’s research focuses on early comprehension, dialogic teaching, and collaborative, participatory research with rural schools.
-In addition to serving on the leadership team, she co-instructs reading methods courses at NC State.
+Janet’s scholarly interests include dialogic teaching, multicultural literature, and participatory research with rural schools.
+In addition to serving on the leadership team, she has co-instructed reading methods courses at NC State.
 She is passionate about supporting our teachers and young readers in NC!

 Marina Wagemaker (Graduate Research Assistant)

 Marina is a doctoral student at North Carolina State University, within the Educational Psychology department of the Teacher Education and Learning Science program.
 Marina has taught as a classroom teacher and as an ESL teacher for 10 years within the U.S and abroad (Mexico, South Korea, and Argentina).
-Marina’s research interests include language acquisition, bilingualism, and executive function.
+Marina’s research interests include multilingualism and metacognition.